First Day

 They asked when they would be paid.

-He did not guess.
-He did not promise outcomes he could not control.
-He explained what he had been brought in to do: organize the books, establish a clear accounting of what was owed, and begin issuing payments as funds allowed.
-He said the process had already started.
+I did not guess.
+I didn’t make promises.
+I explained what I had been brought in to do: organize the books, establish a clear accounting of what was owed, and begin issuing payments as funds allowed.
+I said the process had already started.

-No one interrupted him.
+No one interrupted.
 No one raised their voice.
 The conversation moved on.

 After the meeting, the work continued.
 The business stabilized enough to keep going.
 Contracts were honored in stages.
 Payroll was met.
 The systems held.

-He remained there for several months.
-When the contract ended, he moved on.
+I remained there for several months.
+When the contract ended, I moved on.

-That accounting job was the last of its kind for him.
-It was also one of the few times when authority was distant, and responsibility was immediate.
+That accounting job was one of the few times when authority was distant, and responsibility was immediate.